Colour pencil drawing of my dog sleeping on the sofa during lockdown (2021) A2 size.

 25 x 18 cms

 This series of drawings depict racehorses with unusual or mysterious stories, highlighting the entangled sociopolitical relationships we have with animals, and how these can profoundly affect the lives of both human and animal.
 The gold dots represent star constellations, based on pictures from ‘The Book of Fixed Stars’, an astronomical text by Abd al-Rahman al-Sufi in around 964.
-The astrological myths and legends fascinate her as a system that combines both poetic symbol and hard fact, describing the relationships between the invisible (human imagination) and visible (stars).
+The astrological myths and legends fascinate me as a system that combines both poetic symbol and hard fact, describing the relationships between the invisible (human imagination) and visible (stars).

 Shergar was a famous Irish bred British trained racehorse, who was stolen from the stud he retired to in 1983 by the IRA (although they have never admitted it).
 A ransom was demanded but never paid, and Shergar subsequently disappeared, never to be seen again (believed to have been accidentally injured then killed n the kidnapping process).